How do you maintain the quality of your software while making your testing efforts more efficient?

 Yes, this is a reference to the 80s block stacking game, but the analogy is valid.
 This tactic is most beneficial when you have more than one test environment, but it could still apply if you have just one.
 Not every feature will require a complete environment for testing.
 This is especially true for systems that have both front-end and back-end components.
 Identifying those features that do not require an end-to-end test environment and deploying them simultaneously means that two (or sometimes more) features can get tested at the same time.
 And as above, parallelism streamlines testing.

 Production Testing – Don’t shake your head like that.
 Read a bit first.
 This may not be possible for some companies, but for others, it should be seriously considered.
 Testing takes time and time is money.
 All testing has a cost that should provide a “Return on Investment”.
 If the risk is very low, it can be more cost-effective to roll out a change to a single production machine, a small group of production machines, or the whole system and then monitor the effects than to configure a testing environment and run tests.
 An example would be an ETL query that has been modified to include or exclude a type or status in the result set.
+In addition, you can eliminate the need to run costly join queries or track down data between sources with a reverse ETL query.
 New integrations and Proof of Concept (POC) work also fall into this category since the work is essentially “on spec,” with the expectation that it will provide benefits in the long run.

 Over-The-Shoulder Testing – Or you could call it “Developer-Tester Peer Testing”.
 Test environments don’t always have the resources that production environments do, especially for data heavy jobs.
 When this is the case, we often do a one-on-one code demonstration, where the developer walks through the existing and updated process(es) with the tester and must provide before and after data, either to show that it hasn’t changed, or that it has changed according to the new requirements.
 This type of testing should be planned, and the tester should posit various use cases, scenarios or possible issues (missing data, bad data, no connection, no directory, etc.) and the developer should be able to show or demonstrate the code that addresses them.
 This type of testing is where developer-tester relationships are built.